Jan Hendrik van Kinsbergen: Late Republican naval service

-In 1783, wearied by the endless criticism of the Dutch naval policy, he considered to return to Russian service but was persuaded by the stadtholder to remain.
+In 1783, wearied by the endless criticism of Dutch naval policy, he considered returning to the Russian navy but was persuaded by the stadtholder to remain.
 In 1784 and 1785 he went to the Mediterranean on the Jupiter, partly to deter a possible attack from Venice.
-At Toulon he received the news that an investigating commission had concluded that he was to blame for the so-called "Brest affair", the failure of the attempt in the summer of 1782 to form a combined Spanish-French-Dutch fleet in the English Channel.
+At Toulon he received the news that an investigating commission had concluded that he was to blame for the Brest Affair, the failure of the attempt in the summer of 1782 to form a combined Spanish, French and Dutch fleet in the English Channel.
 In reaction he sent his resignation to William, but again the stadtholder managed to change his admiral's mind.
 In February 1786 he returned with part of his squadron.
 On 23 July 1786 he married for the first time, with Hester Hooft, the very wealthy daughter of an Amsterdam burgomaster and widow of schepen George Clifford IV.

-In 1787 the relationship with the stadtholder became strained when the latter used a Prussian military intervention to repress the Patriots.
+In 1787, the relationship with the stadtholder became strained when the latter used a Prussian invasion of Holland to repress the Patriots.
 Van Kinsbergen's house in Amsterdam was even searched by soldiers for evidence of secret dealings with William's enemies, though nothing more incriminating was found than some sabres and pistols.
 At that time Van Kinsbergen had already left the Republic however: he was on a honeymoon in Germany, being received in Vienna by Joseph II, Holy Roman Emperor.
-Again, envoys of Catharina tried to make him re-enter Russian service, offering him the rank of vice-admiral and the command of the Black Sea fleet, but after some consideration he refused in March 1788, even though the stadtholder had consented to a change of service in February.
-On 8 April 1789 he also refused to become Danish commander-in-chief; on 16 December he was appointed Dutch vice-admiral.
+Again, envoys of Catharina tried to make him re-enter the Russian navy, offering him the rank of vice admiral and the command of the Black Sea Fleet, but after some consideration he refused in March 1788, even though the stadtholder had consented to a change of service in February.
+On 8 April 1789 he also refused to become Danish commander-in-chief; on 16 December he was appointed vice admiral in the Dutch navy.

-In 1790 he commanded an auxiliary squadron, joining the English fleet for a possible conflict with Spain.
-In 1791 and 1792, revolutionary France attacked the Republic and Van Kinsbergen stayed on land, writing a number of publications.
-On 3 March 1793, he became admiral-commander-in-chief of the Hollandic and Zealandic fleet and commander of the naval-artillery corps, in the summer beating off a French invasion attempt to cross the Hollands Diep.
-On 11 August 1793 he was appointed lieutenant-admiral.
+In 1790 he commanded an auxiliary squadron, joining the British navy for a possible war with Spain.
+In 1791 and 1792, Revolutionary France attacked the Republic and Van Kinsbergen stayed on land, writing a number of publications.
+On 3 March 1793, he became commander-in-chief of the Holland and Zealand fleets and commander of the naval artillery corps, in the summer beating off a French invasion attempt to cross the Hollands Diep.
+On 11 August 1793 he was appointed lieutenant admiral.
 In 1794 the allied Rhine defences collapsed and the French could in early 1795 march unopposed over the frozen Dutch Water Line, bringing the Patriots to power.